 #9.
 Paper Plate Birds

-Make some cute birds from paper plates, instructions on happyhooligans.ca, and let the kids have fun with painting and decorating their own bird.
+Make some cute birds from paper plates.
+Aren’t these ones adorable?
+You’ll find the instructions on happyhooligans.ca.
+The great thing is each child can have fun with painting and decorating their own bird.

 You might also enjoy 25 Cute Paper Plate Crafts Perfect for Preschoolers & 10 Owl Crafts for Kids